 Over the span of six weeks during the summer program, Lewis Fellows live on Grounds, immersed in discussions with University officials and engaged in skill-building and group projects.
 With opportunities for collaboration and teamwork, they examine how they and other student leaders can address challenges within the University.
-All this prepares them to contribute meaningfully to the University in their third and fourth years, either focusing on a particular student organization or examining broader issues on Grounds.
+This opportunity prepares them to contribute meaningfully to the University in their third and fourth years, choosing to deepen their involvement with a particular student organization, focus their engagement on a particular topic, or examine and contribute to broader issues on Grounds.

 UVA parents Bill and Rebecca Sanders provided seed funding to launch the program in partnership with the University.
 Now in its fourth year, the program depends on the generosity of private donors to flourish and grow.